StuartRiffle/YellowLISP/README.md

 Launching the executable with no parameters will give you an interactive prompt (the REPL).

-If any parameters are LISP files, with the extension `.lisp` or `.lsp`, they will be loaded and evaluated in the order given.
+If any parameters are LISP files, with the extension `.lisp`, they will be loaded and evaluated in the order given.
 The executable will exit after that.

 ## Embedding